xmuyulab/DreamDIA/README.md

 Software for data-independent acquisition (DIA) data analysis with deep representation features.

-## Docker image & quick example
+## 1. Docker image & quick example

-**We recommend to use docker containers to avoid complicated installation and compilation.**
+### We recommend to use docker containers to avoid complicated installation and compilation.

 1. Pull the docker image from DockerHub.